01-edu/public/subjects/AI.GO/i-win-arguments/README.md

 - This function will take `three arguments`: the **names** of two robots and the **task** they will perform together.

-- It will `log them` together in a sentence describing their task.
+- It will `log them` together in a sentence describing their task with the same formatting than below.

 > Output's example: "robotOne and robotTwo are saying hi!